Ealing Broadway station

-The station is managed by Transport for London and is served by London Underground, Great Western Railway, and Elizabeth line services.
-The station saw a major upgrade and expansion as part of the Crossrail project, with a rebuilt ticket hall and the provision of step free access.
+The station is managed by the Elizabeth line and saw a major upgrade and expansion as part of the Crossrail project, with a rebuilt ticket hall and the provision of step-free access.

 History

 The Great Western Railway (GWR) opened its pioneering broad gauge tracks through Ealing Broadway between Paddington and Taplow on 6 April 1838, although Ealing Broadway station did not open until 1 December of that year.
 As the only station in the area when it opened, it was initially named 'Ealing', but was renamed Ealing Broadway in 1875.